Rainy River Community College

 Begin your future at Rainy River Community College, where it's all about you!

-Earn an Associate degree that transfers to the major of your choice at a four-year university, or a technical degree, diploma, or certificate that gives you the knowledge and skills to start a career.
+Earn an Associate degree that transfers to the major of your choice at a four-year university; or a technical degree, diploma, or certificate that provides you with the knowledge and skills to start a career.

 |AS Health Sciences||AS|

 |Liberal Arts and Sciences||AA|

 FAFSA Code: 006775

 Your key to receiving financial aid to help pay your college costs is filling out the Free Application for Federal Student Aid, or FAFSA form.
 Many students don’t realize they could qualify for grant money and federally guaranteed loans, so be sure to find out by filling out the form.